CitruzSquared/essays/Spherical Astronomy for Worldbuilders.md

    * This is the time that bases itself off the Sun.
 This is the time that all of us are used to.
 The **average** time of noon (when the Sun is at its highest point in the sky) is $12:00$, or $.5$ (solar) days, and the **average** time of midnight (when the Sun is at its lowest point in the sky) is $00:00$, or $.0$ (solar) days.
 The Solar day is also called the *synodic day*
  - The [Sidereal Time](https://en.wikipedia.org/wiki/Sidereal_time) (denoted $\Theta$)
    * <ins>This is the time that bases itself off the rotation of the Earth</ins>.
 Contrary to popular belief, the rotation period of the Earth is not equal to one solar day.
 It is instead equal to one sidereal day.
 These two times are different due to the orbit of the Earth around the Sun.
 One sidereal day after some point in time, the distant stars will return to the same position in the sky, but because the Earth has orbited the sun and has moved in that time period (or, from the Earth's perspective, the Sun has moved), the Sun will have not retuend to the same position.
 Therefore there is a discrepancy between the two times.
+   * It is defined as the angle between the local meridian (the North-South-Zenith-Nadir plane) and the hour plane of Aries (the Celestial North-Celestial South-Aries plane).
+Thus, $0$ **sidereal time is not when Aries is lowest in the sky, but it is when Aries is at the highest point in the sky.**
    * Some thought will reveal that during the course of one orbit of the Earth, there is *exactly* one more sidereal day on Earth than there are solar days.
 If the Earth had a retrograde rotation, There would be one less sidereal day than there are solar days.
    * Sidereal time is often measured in degrees of Earth's rotation.
 ### Example